We had no idea what we were getting into when we decided to RV with pets.

 We have been to some places though that are basically parking lots and don’t offer green space for happy doggy time.

 The best places we have been to not only had a dog park/walk area, but they also provided plenty of doggy bags and receptacles.
-Making it super easy to take care your dog.
+Making it super easy to take care of your dog.

 What about cats?

-They tend to be more indoor and require a little box.
+Most kitties are indoor and require a little box.
 So where does it go?

 There have been some really creative folks that have created secret cubby areas for the litter box that grant the cat a more private experience.

 We did not do that though and just keep our top entry litter box in our tub.